seysha-git/seysha-git/README.md

-## 🙋 Fields of Interest:Systems theory and software development
+## 🙋 Fields of Interest: Systems theory and software development

 ## 🏦 Education